How much you or your partner earn affects your payment. We need to know what you and your partner earn so we pay you the right amount.

 - ask your pay office what your hourly overtime or penalty pay rate is

-- multiply your pay rate by the number of hours you worked at that rate - this will give you the total amount you earned
+- multiply your pay rate by the total hours you worked at that rate to give you the total amount you earnt

 - add this amount to the total you earned at your standard pay rate.